 Wedged between serene North Wales and the even-more-serene Lake District, Liverpool provides an opportunity to sample the "real" England.
-It's the best look at urban England outside London.
+It's the best look at urban England outside of London.
 Beatles fans flock to Liverpool to learn about the Fab Four's early days, but the city has much more to offer — most notably, a wealth of quality, free museums, a pair of striking cathedrals, a dramatic skyline mingling old red-brick maritime buildings and glassy new skyscrapers, and — most of all — the charm of the Liverpudlians.

 At a Glance